Azure/azure-iot-sdks/c/doc/run_sample_on_arduino_wifi101.md

 ## Deploy the sample

 1. Follow the steps from the [build](#build) section.
-2. Connect the board to the WiFi Shield 101 and then connect the programming port of the board to your computer with a USB cable.
+2. If you are using the Zero, connect the board to the WiFi Shield 101 and then connect the programming port of the board to your computer with a USB cable.
+For the MKR1000, connect the board to your computer with a USB cable.
 3. Select serial port associated with the board in the ```Tools -> Port``` menu.
-5. Press the ```Upload``` button in the Arduino IDE to build and upload the sample sketch.
+4. Press the ```Upload``` button in the Arduino IDE to build and upload the sample sketch.

 <a name="run"/>
 ## Run the sample